bovingtontim/Tim-Bovington/index.md

 |        | 2.
 1 USD         |
 |        | 3.
 0.25 BTC      |

 Let us now suppose X = 0.1.
-In this instance person B is able to purchase 10 Tethers for 1 USD.
+In this instance person B is able to purchase 10 Tethers for 1 USD from the Tether Tresury.
 They can then go the market and purchase 10 USD for their 10 USDT.
 Or they can exchange their 10 USDT for 0.25 * 10 = 2.5 BTC.

 Where X = 0.1 the possible inputs for a 1 USD input are.